Back to Podcast Guides

 Listen to the episode

-A lot of inner work begins with a sincere wish to become freer, kinder, less reactive, or more alive.
-The subtle pitfall is that the same machinery that once tried to win at achievement can quietly start trying to win at transformation.
+A lot of inner work begins with a sincere wish to become freer, less reactive, or more alive.
+The subtle pitfall: the same machinery that once tried to win at achievement can quietly start trying to win at transformation.

-That is the thread running through Jonny Miller’s conversation with Joe Hudson.
-Joe keeps bringing the work back to direct experience: What emotion is not being felt?
+That thread runs through this conversation with Joe Hudson.
+Joe keeps bringing attention back to direct experience.
+What emotion is not being felt?
 Where has the body tightened?
-Am I trusting my own authority, or trying to borrow someone else’s certainty?
-Can I enjoy this moment a little more without forcing it?1
+Am I trusting my own authority, or borrowing someone else's certainty?
+Can I enjoy this moment a little more without forcing it?

-This guide is not a shortcut to becoming permanently regulated or spiritually polished.
-It is a way to notice a few common places where inner work turns into performance, avoidance, or dependency — and to return to something simpler: felt contact, honest emotion, and relational practice.
+This guide maps several common places where inner work turns into performance, avoidance, or dependency, and points toward something simpler: felt contact with honest emotion, practiced in relationship.
 1A useful test for inner work: does it make you more available to reality, or more preoccupied with becoming a better version of yourself?

 Joy needs room for the whole emotional family

-Joe’s phrase in the opening section is memorable: joy is “the matriarch of a family of emotions.”
-In his framing, joy becomes more available when sadness, anger, fear, and grief are allowed back into the house.2
+Joe's phrase in the opening section is worth holding: joy is "the matriarch of a family of emotions."
+In his framing, joy becomes more available when sadness, anger, fear, and grief are allowed back into the house.

-The practical reframe is not that every difficult feeling is secretly pleasant.
-It is that a large portion of suffering can come from the resistance layered on top of feeling: the jaw tightening around sadness, the mental argument with fear, the shame that says anger should not be here.
-Research on experiential avoidance points in a similar direction: persistent efforts to escape or suppress private experience can become a maintaining process across many forms of distress, though that literature should not be treated as proof of every transformational claim in the episode.3
+The reframe is practical.
+A large portion of suffering comes from the resistance layered on top of feeling: the jaw tightening around sadness, the mental argument with fear, the shame that insists anger should not be here.
+Research on experiential avoidance points in a similar direction, showing that persistent efforts to suppress private experience can become a maintaining process across many forms of distress (though that literature should not be treated as proof of every transformational claim in the episode).1

-• chasing the high after a breakthrough and missing the quieter steadiness underneath.
+• chasing the high after a breakthrough while the quieter steadiness underneath goes unnoticed

-Joe makes an important distinction between the elation that can accompany a first opening and the more sustainable quality of joy itself.
-The first time a deeper state becomes available, it may feel expansive, dramatic, even life-changing.
-Over time, that same territory may feel softer and less cinematic.
-If you keep chasing the peak, you can miss the integration.4
+Joe draws a line between elation and the more sustainable quality of joy itself.
+The first time a deeper state opens, it may feel dramatic and life-changing.
+Over time, that same territory gets softer.
+If you keep chasing the peak version, you miss the integration.

-Jonny asks Joe about safety because it sits close to the centre of nervous system work.
-Joe’s answer is intentionally provocative: trying to force safety can itself become a signal to the body that something is wrong.5
+I asked Joe about safety because it sits close to the centre of nervous system work.
+His answer is intentionally provocative: trying to force safety can itself become a signal to the body that something is wrong.

-A grounded version of this is easy to recognise.
-If you tell yourself, “Calm down, you’re safe, stop feeling this,” the system may hear pressure rather than reassurance.
-The shoulders rise.
-The breath gets thinner.
+If you tell yourself, "Calm down, you're safe, stop feeling this," the shoulders rise.
+The breath thins.
 Attention narrows around the project of becoming okay.
+The system hears pressure, not reassurance.

-Joe points toward a different kind of safety: the recognition that life is not controllable, and that what happens does not require you to abandon yourself.
-That does not mean ignoring real danger or flooding yourself with experiences you are not resourced to meet.
-Later in the conversation, Joe explicitly names that intensity can become retraumatising when there is not enough support, containment, or access to ground.6
+Joe points toward a different quality: the recognition that life is not controllable, and that whatever happens does not require you to abandon yourself.
+He draws limits too.
+Later in the conversation, he explicitly names that intensity can become retraumatising when there is not enough support, containment, or access to ground.

-For NSM readers, this is a useful nuance.
-Regulation is not the same as making yourself feel safe on command.
+Regulation does not mean making yourself feel safe on command.
 Often it begins with reducing the secondary threat response: the part that treats fear, grief, or uncertainty as evidence that something has gone terribly wrong.

 A simple check: